ManticoreGamesInc/platform-documentation/src/references/art.md

 ## Environment Art

-See the [Environment Art](environment_art.md) to learn about the Core Terrain Tools.
+See the [Environment Art](../tutorials/environment_art.md) tutorial to learn about the Core Terrain Tools.

 ## Visual Effects

-See the [Visual Effects](vfx_tutorial.md) tutorial to learn more about using Visual Effects in Core.
+See the [Visual Effects](../tutorials/vfx_tutorial.md) tutorial to learn more about using Visual Effects in Core.